davidmcclure/textplot/notes/kde.md

-### Using kernel density estimation to "x-ray" texts
+### Using kernel density estimation to create network visualizations of texts

 Earlier in the summer, I was thinking about the distribution of words inside of long texts - the way they slosh around, ebb and flow, clump together in some parts but not others.
 Some words don't really do this at all - they're spaced evenly throughout the document, and their distribution doesn't say much about the overall structure of the text.
 This is certainly true for stopwords like "the" or "an," but it's also true for lots of words that carry more semantic information but aren't really associated with any particular content matter.
 For example, think of words like "quickly" or "never" - they're generic terms, free-agents that could be used in almost any context.